THOMASELOVE/432-classes-2024/class12/README.md

 :-----------: | :--------------: | :----------: | :---------: | :-------------: | :-----------: | :------------: |:------:
 for everything | for deadlines | expectations | from Dr. Love | ways to get help | lab submission | for downloads | to read

+# TODAY'S CLASS WILL BE GIVEN EXCLUSIVELY OVER ZOOM.
+CHECK YOUR EMAIL OR CANVAS FOR DETAILS.

 ## Today's Slides

 Class | Date | HTML | Word | Quarto .qmd | Recording